 In that sense, a CFP has more training and experience than a financial planner.
 Simply passing the 170-question CFP exam is not the only pre-requisite to earn a CFP designation.
 A CFP has to continue his/her education in order to sustain the designation and the skills needed to succeed as a financial planner.

 The CFP Board awards the CFP designation in the US, while 25 organizations affiliated with the Financial Planning Standards Board (FPSB) award the designation to candidates outside the US.

 The educational requirement for a CFP candidate can be broken into two parts.
 The first part is a bachelor’s degree (or higher) from an accredited institution, which can be a college or a university.
 The second part of the requirement is to take courses in the area of financial planning.

 Some of the major topics include general principles of finance, investment and securities, insurance, tax planning, estate planning, retirement planning, asset protection, inheritance and gift tax, transfer tax, financial consulting, and employee benefits planning.
-However, if you are still confused with estate planning and tax especially you are a high-net-worth investor, you can check on these 4 additional questions links.
+However, if you are still confused about estate planning and taxation, especially if you are a high-net-worth investor, you can check on these 4 additional questions links.

 The second way is through two years of apprenticeship in which the candidate works directly under the supervision of a CFP professional to deliver on all aspects of the personal financial planning process.